 Mixing 808s: Effects and Processing

 Another technique I have seen is to distort the kick sample.
 Does not need to be a drastic distortion, only enough to allow it to seem clipped.
 This will add that excess bass as well as that normal distortion, “sharp” at the highs.
 It’s a crucial issue having the kick play along with your 808.
 In this case, the 808 should always be separated from the punchy kick that brings the click in.
-Using high pass filter to clean them out should be one other process that you need to take care of.
+Using a high-pass filter to clean them out should be one other process that you need to take care of.
 The high pass filter is essential to process them right.

 The easiest way to do it is to fade in the 808, just enough for the kick transient to go through the bass of it.
 A bigger fade-in will create a bigger pumping effect.
 Also, this issue can be fixed with sidechaining and/or automation.

 Sidechaining isn’t necessarily a go-to method of mixing Hip Hop drums.
 There are other methods to separate the kick and the 808.
-But if done properly, it can actually help your 808 stands out simply by being pulled down if you do not need it.
+But if done properly, it can actually help your 808 stand out simply by being pulled down if you do not need it.
 Also, multiband compression can play a huge part in processing these two elements.
 By using multiband compression, you will be able to address separate areas and make them fit together with the kick and bass.

 What happens, as you’re giving the kick room to breathe, you’re effectively getting the 808 ducked up.
 All you need to do is turn the 808 down if that kick shows its head and that is where the sidechaining would come in.
 This will make the process to be more gentle and fitting.